cjerrington/cjerrington.github.io/src/posts/2023/2023-02-26-using-cloud-flare-workers-to-get-visitor-information.md

 ---
 title: Using Cloudflare Workers to Get Visitor Information
-excerpt: How to setup a Cloudflare worker to get certain information about the users connection
+description: How to setup a Cloudflare worker to get certain information about the users connection
 tags:
   - web design
   - 100DaysToOffload
+date: 2023-02-26
 ---

 A little while ago I saw a blog post from [adamsdesk.com](https://www.adamsdesk.com/posts/get-public-ip-address-identme/) that talks about how to get the public IP address using [ident.me](https://ident.me/).
 There are plenty of reasons to know your external IP address and plenty of sites out there to get this information.